Irismiranda/MusicCircle/README.md

 ## 4. Create Firebase Service Account
    1. Under project configuration, click on service accounts (Node.js).
    2. Generate a new private key.
-   3. Open the JSON file and copy your new private key.
+   3. Open the downloaded JSON file and copy your new private key.
    4. Replace `{XXXX}` in .env.example under FIREBASE_SERVICE_ACCOUNT with your private key.

 ## 5. Get Emoji API Keys